t-sumisaki/SKET/README.md

-# SKET: SkeletalMesh Exporter for Unreal Engine
+# SKET: SkeletalMesh Export Tool for Unreal Engine

 ## About